lethain/staff-eng/src/markdown/guides/finding-the-right-company.md

 Particularly if you’re earlier in your career and pursuing a promotion into a Staff role, it’s important to consider the company’s durability: will the company even exist five years from now when you’re hoping your work will culminate in a Staff-plus promotion?

 Somewhat more subtly, you also have to consider the longevity of your would-be Staff sponsor.
-There are some wonderful engineering leaders creating pockets of equitable access to Staff-plus roles, but all too often, these turn into a [Values Oasis](https://lethain.com/values-oasis/) that can’t sustain itself once the sponsoring leader departs the company or changes roles.
+There are some wonderful engineering leaders creating pockets of equitable access to Staff-plus roles, but those pockets can quickly turn into a [Values Oasis](https://lethain.com/values-oasis/) that can’t sustain itself once the sponsoring leader departs the company or changes roles.

 Derisk durability by ensuring you join companies with business models that actually work and work for leaders who are values-aligned with their organization’s senior-most leadership (that way, even if they leave, you’re still aligned with potential sponsors).